sammeyer2017/ThreaDNA/README.md

 If the correct dependencies are installed (see below), you only need to execute the INSTALL script (either from the command line or by double-clicking).
 An executable file "threadna" should appear in your folder, which you can execute by double-clicking.
 If any of these files should open as a text file (with script code) instead of being executed, try to righ-click on the file, and change the file properties to make it executable by the user.
 In the graphical user interface, help is displayed for all options.
+In case of problems, please check the dependencies below.

 ## Principle of the program
 The program calculates the DNA deformation energy associated to the binding of a protein, along an input sequence.
 In the typical case, the protein binds 10-20 basepairs, and the energy profile is computed along a genomic sequence.